Distance from the South Downs Way: One mile

 Getting Here & Home Again

 By Train & Bus

 The closest railway station is Lewes, less than 3 miles away.
 Lewes has direct trains to London Victoria (1 hour 10 minutes) and to Eastbourne (20 minutes).
 There are regular bus services to Lewes and Newhaven.

 Kingston is situated just off the A27 which runs parallel with the coast from Eastbourne to Portsmouth and gives easy access to the A27 heading north to the M25 and London.
-There is very limited on street parking in the village centre.
+There is minimal on-street parking in the village centre.

-There is a pub in the village, otherwise the closest amenities including shops, banks, a post office and tourist office are in nearby Lewes.
+There is a pub in the village, otherwise, the closest amenities including shops, banks, a post office and a tourist office are in nearby Lewes.

 Want to visit Kingston on your next trip to the South Downs?